codeforamerica/form-flow-starter/README.md

 - Create the database using the command line:
     - `$ createuser -s formflow`
     - `$ createdb formflow`

+### Setup IntelliJ for the project: ###

+- Enable annotation processing in `Preferences -> Build, Execution, Deployment -> Compiler -> Annotation Processor`
+- Set the Gradle JVM version to 17 in `Preferences -> Build, Execution, Deployment -> Build Tools -> Gradle`
+- Set the Project SDK to Java 17 in `File > Project Structure`
+- Run the application using the `FormflowstarterApplication` configuration

 ### Test: ###